Cincinnati Catastrophic Injury attorney and Ohio trampoline accident lawyer reviews plaintiff injury and product liability settlements nationwide

 About three-quarters of trampoline injuries occur when several kids are on the trampoline at the same time, and kids being bounced from the surface.
 Falls account for around 40 percent of trampoline injuries.
 Other injuries may include fractures, dislocations, sprains, strains, bruises and soft-tissue injuries.
 Children under 6 are most likely to get injured.
 Less common are severe injuries that can cause paralysis or death.

-Trampoline Accident Lawyer: Manufacturers Liable for Injury
+Trampoline Accident Lawyer: Manufacturers Liable

 Product liability laws hold manufacturers responsible when certain risks are not properly disclosed.
 This may include failure-to-warn defects and subsequent lawsuits.
 Trampoline manufacturers have a legal duty to ensure the safety of consumers and issue warnings and instructions for safe use.
 If any defect is found, companies must also issue prompt safety recalls.
 Recalls have included: